French Yogurt Cake with Almonds

 If you don't want to use Greek yogurt but want to make your yogurt thicker (like many French yogurts), line a large measuring cup with some cheesecloth.
 Then pour in your yogurt and let drain for a couple of hours before using.

 This cake also makes a great layer cake, since the crumb is nice and sturdy.
 Double the recipe to make two 9-inch cakes, and leave off the almonds on top.
 You may need to slice the dome off the cake that you use for the bottom layer.
-Then fill and frost with buttercream or whipped cream, or whatever you desire.
+Then fill and frost with buttercream or whipped cream or this delicious Vanilla Pastry Cream.

 You might also want to try baking this in a loaf pan.
 Make sure to line the pan with parchment paper (or grease and flour it well), and note that you will need to bake it longer since the cake will be deeper.
 Test with a toothpick to see when it is done.

-If you're looking for other delicious desserts, be sure to check out my Dessert Archive, where you will find lots of recipes, including these:
+If you're looking for other delicious desserts, be sure to check out my Dessert Archive, where you will find lots of French delicacies.
+For another super easy recipe, try my 3-Ingredient Palmiers.
+Then move on to one of these next:

 📖 Recipe